Financial Aid FAQs

 The KEES (Kentucky Educational Excellence Scholarship) is a state funded scholarship that allows Kentucky high school students attending accredited Kentucky institutions to earn up to $2,000/year for earning good grades in high school and up to $500 for ACT scores.

-Performance grants are gift aid which are awarded on a competitive basis in the areas of Art, Drama, Journalism, Music, and Varsity Athletics.
+Performance grants are gift aid which are awarded on a competitive basis in the areas of Art, Band, Drama, Journalism, Music, and Varsity Athletics.
 Students usually audition or try-out to demonstrate their abilities.
 When accepting a performance grant a student signs a contract agreeing to meet specific performance obligations.

 Vocational Rehabilitation benefits go to students with physical disabilities.
 The student should contact the Vocational Rehabilitation Office nearest his/her hometown for more information.